Higher ambient temperature and higher manure moisture content favour CH4 emissions (6 Table 3).

-Source: AnimalChange (project supported by the EU-FP7)
+Source: AnimalChange (project funded by EU - FP7)

 DELIVERABLE 6.2.
 Deliverable title: Report on the extent to which manure management might help decrease GHG gas from animal agriculture.